 Introduction to Market Segmentation and Targeting

+The following article provides an outline for Market Segmentation and Targeting.
 Segmentation is the process of classifying the market and the target audience on the basis of different factors like different types of consumers, homogeneity, distinctiveness, commonalities between them, their attitude, social strata, demographic factors like age, family size, marital status, gender, and many other factors.
 Market segmentation business is a pedestal for the market research and the success of any business.
 Market segmentation helps to segregate the consumer market, which helps the marketing team in planning and organizing the marketing campaign.
 The target market includes the market segments which are profitable to both the consumers and the company.

 Market segmentation and target marketing both serve as a very useful technique in saving time, money, and efforts engaged in marketing the product/services as targeted marketing focuses on targeting the consumers or audience as per different consumer habits.
 It is important to understand that if the market is not studied in advance and the marketers don’t focus on the targeted market, the effect of marketing is diluted, and the company or the marketers tend to spend unnecessary time, money, and resources on the group of the non-profitable consumer markets.